Matenadaran: Reception

 Erich Richter: "resembling a temple from the outside".) while others have drawn parallels to a palace, especially in its style and proportions.
 (Note: Visitors have described it monumental, grandiose, austere, stern, and imposing.)

 Statues

 The statue of Mesrop Mashtots and his disciple Koryun by Ghukas Chubaryan was erected in 1962 (first in gypsum, then in basalt in 1967) below the terrace where the main building stands.
 From 1963 to 1967, full-body basalt statues of six medieval Armenian scholars, Toros Roslin, Grigor Tatevatsi, Anania Shirakatsi, Movses Khorenatsi, Mkhitar Gosh, and Frik, were erected in front of the building.
 They represent manuscript illumination, philosophy, cosmology, history, jurisprudence, and poetry, respectively.
+The sculptors used a conventionalized image as their basis and aimed for stylistic unity.
 Giusto Traina found the statues imposing, although noting that one would expect scholars less muscular and more frail.
+The statues were restored and reinforced in 2025 after years of decay and cracked foundations caused by elemental exposure.